krishkribo/3D_GDM-RSON/README.md

 ## Requirements and Installation
 * python 3.8
-* Install the required libraries by running
+* Install the required libraries by running,
 ```
 pip install -r requirements.txt
 ```